Rita94105/Salary_predict/README.md

 10. Clustering data by kmeans
 11. Spliting data by salary_in_usd 150000

+We use the sine logarithm to transform our prediction target.
 ``` r
 # sin log function
 signedlog10 <- function(x) {